ekahPruthvi/cynageOS/README.md

 </details>

 ### Credits

-prashantrangan(tittu).
-This install script has been adopted from hyprdots with little modifications to it.
+This install script has been adopted from hyprdots with modifications.